-Sarah Yun is an associate at WeirFoulds with a practice focused on public law.
+Sarah Yun is a partner at WeirFoulds with a practice focused on public law.

 Sarah’s expertise includes law relating to professional regulation, privacy, non-profit corporate and governance matters and commercial agreements.
 She represents a broad range of clients, including health and social service professional regulators, universities and other non-profit organizations involved in education, health and social service delivery.